-You bite down and feel a slight twinge in your mouth.
+You bit down and feel a slight twinge in your mouth.
 Should you wait and hope it goes away or make an appointment with your dentist?

-Signs of a cavity, such as sensitivity in your teeth or even outright pain, indicate that it's time to get your teeth professionally checked.
-Learn which signs to watch out for and why maintaining regular dental visits and practicing preventive care is key for your health — and wallet!
+Signs of a cavity, such as sensitivity in your teeth or even outright pain, indicate that it’s time to get your teeth professionally checked.
+Learn which signs to watch out for and why maintaining reglar dental visits and practicing preventive care is key to your health – and wallet.

 Statistically, if you haven't already, you're likely going to have to deal with a cavity at some point.
-While cavities are preventable, 9 out of 10 adults over age 20 have some degree of tooth decay.
+According to the Centers for Disease Control and Prevention, while cavities are preventable, 9 out of 10 adults over age 20 have some degree of tooth decay.

 Cavities are decayed areas (tiny areas or holes) in your teeth that result from bacteria buildup and harmful acids in the mouth.
 Unfortunately, they are permanent, according to the Mayo Clinic.
 They can also go undetected at first, as early-stage decay may not produce any symptoms.

 Luckily, cavities are treatable, and catching one early is good for not only your health and comfort but for your pocketbook, too.
 If your dentist is able to detect and treat your cavity before it progresses too far, you can avoid more complicated and costly treatments.